-The Corporate Management Team of Pembrokeshire County Council and SLT at our school must ensure that all Pembrokeshire County Council Employees, Members and Governors are responsible for the Processing of Personal Data are aware of and comply with the contents of this policy.
+The Corporate Management Team of Pembrokeshire County Council must ensure that all Pembrokeshire County Council Employees and Members responsible for the Processing of Personal Data are aware of and comply with the contents of this policy.

-Our school must make sure that all Third Parties engaged, on either a contractual or voluntary basis, to process personal data on behalf of our school (i.e. Data Processors) are aware of and comply with the contents of this policy.
-Assurance and evidence of such compliance (including a site visit) must be obtained from all Third Parties, whether companies or individuals, prior to granting them access to

-Personal Data controlled by our school.
+Senior Management must make sure that all Third Parties engaged, on either a contractual or voluntary basis, to process personal data on behalf of the Council (i.e. Data Processors) are aware of and comply with the contents of this policy.
+Assurance and evidence of such compliance (including a site visit) must be obtained from all Third Parties, whether companies or individuals, prior to granting them access to Personal Data controlled by Pembrokeshire County Council.